JMBKoch/ResearchReport/README.md

-# One- vs. two-step Bayesian Regularized Structual Equation Modeling (SEM)
+# One- vs. two-step Approach in Bayesian Regularized Structual Equation Modeling (SEM)

 This repository contains the code of my Masters Thesis in Applied Statistics at Utrecht University (September '21 - May '22).

 While the concepts of *Penetalization* or *Regularization* have been common place in regression and machine learning for a long time, their usage has only more recenlty been proposed in the context of Structural Equation Modeling (SEM, Jacobucci, Grimm, McArdle, 2016).
 For instance, cross-loadings in a factor model can be penatilzed, such that only large cross-loadings are included in the model, whereas small cross loadings are shrunken to zero.

-In a Bayesian context, regularization can be achieved though so-called shrinkeage priors (see van Erp, Oberski, & Mulder, 2019 for an overview).
+In a Bayesian context, regularization can be achieved through so-called shrinkeage priors (see van Erp, Oberski, & Mulder, 2019 for an overview).
 One such shrinkeage prior is the *small-variance normal prior*, which corresponds to the classical ridge penalty (Muthén & Asparouhov, 2012).
 The issue with this shinkeage prior, however, is that it not only shrinks small coefficients (to zero), but also shrinks large coefficients (to a smaller estimate).
 Consequently, the estimates of the larger coefficients are biased substantially.
 This approach therefore requires a second step, where the model is re-estimated without the shrinkeage prior, while fixing those coefficients that were shrunk to zero in the first step to zero.

-The aim of this project is to assess through simulation whether other, more sophisticated shrinkeage priors (van Erp, Oberski, & Mulder, 2019) are able to outperform the small-variance normal prior, within a simpler, one-step procedure.
+The aim of this project is to assess through simulation whether other, more sophisticated shrinkeage priors (van Erp, Oberski, & Mulder, 2019) are able to outperform the small-variance normal prior, within a simpler, one-step approach.

 ### References